Leukemia, Chronic Lymphocytic

 Incidence

-• CLL represents the most common form of leukemia in adults in the United States with an estimated 21,050 new cases diagnosed in 2021.
+• CLL represents the most common form of leukemia in adults in the United States (2021 incidence of 21,050).

-• In 2021, an estimated 4,320 adults in the United States died from CLL, which makes it the second leading cause of death among adults with leukemia in the United States after acute myeloid leukemia.
+• Second leading cause of death among adults with leukemia in the United States after acute myeloid leukemia

-• CLL primarily affects elderly individuals, median age of diagnosis being 70 years.
-Incidence continues to rise in those age >55 years.
+• CLL primarily affects elderly individuals, with median age of diagnosis being 70 years.

 Etiology and Pathophysiology